-This clause does not restrict the state's termination rights under the contract provisions of Appendix A, attached in SECTION 8.
-ATTACHMENTS.
+This clause does not restrict the state's termination rights under the contract provisions (Appendix A of the Standard Agreement Template), attached in Section 8.

 SECTION 4.
 PROPOSAL FORMAT AND CONTENT

 SEC.
 4.01 PROPOSAL FORMAT AND CONTENT

 The state discourages overly lengthy and costly proposals, however, in order for the state to evaluate proposals fairly and completely, offerors must follow the format set out in this IRFP and provide all information requested.